Affiliation: NYU Abu Dhabi

 Research Areas: Computational Linguistics; Machine Translation; Machine Learning; Information Extraction; Reinforcement Learning

 Bashar received a Master of Science in Computer Science from the University of Southern California (USC) where he worked at the USC Information Sciences Institute (ISI) on low-resource machine translation, reinforcement learning, event relations extraction, knowledge representation, and semantic modeling.
 He also has a Bachelor of Science in Computer Science and Mathematics from the University of Bridgeport.
-Prior to his graduate studies, Bashar also had the chance to work in the industry as a software engineer for multiple companies such as Morgan Stanley.
+Prior to his graduate studies, Bashar also had the chance to work in industry as a software engineer for multiple companies such as Morgan Stanley.